Clipper Circuits

 Figure 9: Dual Diode Clipper

 Let us suppose a sinusoidal ac voltage is applied at the input terminals of the circuit.
 Then during the positive half cycle, the diode D1 is forward biased, while diode D2 is reverse. biased.
-Therefore the diode D1 will conduct and will acts as a short circuit.
-On the other hand, diode D2 will acts as an open circuit.
+Therefore the diode D1 will conduct and will act as a short circuit.
+On the other hand, diode D2 will act as an open circuit.
 However, the value of output voltage cannot exceed the voltage level of VB1 as Shown in Fig 9.